Can I Do RADIUS VLAN Without LDAP?

 Configuring VLANs is a fundamental component of strong network security.
 Is LDAP necessary?

 While both LDAP and RADIUS are protocols that enable users to access their organization’s resources, LDAP relies exclusively on unsecure credentials.
 The usability and security flaws of credentials are well-known, and many organizations are dissatisfied with credentials as authentication protection for their network.
+Not to mention with 10 million attacks targeting usernames and passwords occur every day it’s not a bad idea to drop passwords wherever possible.

 Organizations who want to use VLAN may want to use RADIUS authentication instead of LDAP but aren’t sure if it’s possible.
-Luckily, we are here to tell you yes, you can use RADIUS for VLAN instead of LDAP.
+Luckily, we are here to tell you, yes, you can use RADIUS for VLAN instead of LDAP.

 What is VLAN?